Tag Archive | Lake Lure Flowering Bridge

 Fresh leaves of American beautyberry, Callicarpa americana, contain a substance that is said to repel mosquitoes and other biting insects.

 I haven’t tried the beautyberry, but catnip (Nepeta cataria) always did an excellent job keeping mosquitoes away from me.
-Simply crush several leaves and rub it on your skin, adding a few drops of water to help distribute the natural repellent.
+Simply crush a leafy stem and rub it on your skin, adding a few drops of water to help distribute the natural repellent.
+If I reapply the solution soon after the first one dries, mosquitoes keep their distance all day.
+Prepare a concentrated solution a cup at a time and store it in the refrigerator, where it can last for a few weeks.

 Strawberry Bush